abhinavvadrevu/CaffeSetup/README.md

-# Instructions for setting up a Ubuntu 16.04 ec2 instance with caffe
+# Instructions for setting up a Ubuntu 16.04 ec2 instance with Caffe

 ## Note: Be sure to kick this instance off with at least 30GB Storage in the main partition!